pasamjaswanthi260/rock-paper-scissors-python/README.md

-# Rock Paper Scissors – Python
+Rock Paper Scissors – Python

-This is a simple Rock Paper Scissors game created using Python.
+A simple Python game where the user plays Rock, Paper, or Scissors against the computer.

-## About the Project
+About

-- User selects Rock, Paper, or Scissors
+User chooses Rock, Paper, or Scissors

-- Computer selects a random choice
-- The program compares both choices
+Computer chooses randomly

-- Displays win, lose, or tie result
+Game shows win, lose, or tie result

-## Technologies Used
+Built With

-- Python
+Python

-## How to Run
-1. Download the file `rock_paper_scissors.py`
-2. Open terminal or command prompt
-3. Run the program using:
-   python rock_paper_scissors.py
-4. Enter Rock, Paper, or Scissors when asked

-## Project Type
-- Console-based application
-- Beginner friendly

-## Author
-Jaswanthi Pasam